Monitoring Adult Care Homes

 The adult protection, guardianship and monitoring unit provides adult home specialists, whose primary purpose is to monitor, investigate complaints and provide assistance to adult care homes.

-If there are any problems identified during the routine monitoring of the facility, the adult home specialist is responsible to assure that the problem is corrected.
+If any problems are identified during the routine monitoring of the facility, the adult home specialist must assure that the problem is corrected.

 Adult care home licensing and monitoring services include: